helpingstar/cs285-script/script/CS_285_Lecture_7_Part_3.md

 106. the second half of the course, but these simple rules are hopefully going to be enough to implement basic versions of Q iteration and Q learning algorithms.
 107. All right, so to review what we've covered so far, we've discussed value-based methods, which don't learn a policy explicitly, but just learn a value function or Q function.
 108. We've discussed how if you have a value function, you can recover a policy by using the arcmax, and how we can devise this fitted Q iteration method, which does not require knowing the transition dynamics, so it's a true model-free method.
-109. And we can instantiate it in various ways, as a batch mode off policy method, or an online Q learning method, depending on the choice of those hyperparameters, the number of steps we take to gather data, the number of grading updates, and so on.
+109. And we can instantiate it in various ways, as a batch mode off policy method, or an online Q learning method, depending on the choice of those hyperparameters, the number of steps we take to gather data, the number of gradient updates, and so on.